Iteo/audoma/docs/usage.rst

     count_serializer_class = MyCountResultSerializer
     ...

-| The one last thing that left in this viewset is `serializer_class`.
+| The one last thing that is left in this viewset is `serializer_class`.
 | This variable will be used by all other actions supported by this viewset.
 | In the viewset definition there are few mixin classes passed, so those will
 | provide some basic functionalities to our viewset.

-| If this is going to be necessary it is possible to create sepparate serializer for those actions also.
+| If this is going to be necessary it is possible to create a separate serializer for those actions also.

 | Example: